 The Add direct dependencies check box is selected and appears dimmed when you select the Install a new module option and browse to a POM file.

 systemscope dependencies cannot be imported.
 For more information about the dependency scope, see POM Reference.Note: The direct dependencies are imported based on the dependencies in the POM file within the selected library or the dependencies in the selected POM file.
 The direct dependencies can only be discovered if a POM file is present in the selected library and the POM file contains the

 Click OK to confirm your changes.

-The imported library file is listed in the Library File list in the Import External Library dialog box.Note: You can delete any of the already imported routine files if you select the file in the Library File list and click Remove.
+You can remove any of the already imported files by selecting the file in the Library File list and clicking Remove.

 To include the external libraries when building your Job as a standalone Job to be